ThinkParQ/beegfs-csi-driver/docs/deployment.md

 200 simultaneous Persistent Volume Claim deletions, so the --worker-threads argument does not appear in the default manifests.
 Add it as an argument to the `csi-provisioner` Container in the `csi-beegfs-controller` Stateful Set definition if an issue is observed.
 See the [Kubernetes deployment README.md](../deploy/k8s/README.md) for instructions.

+<a name="managing-requests-and-limits"></a>
+#### Managing CPU and Memory Requests and Limits

+Starting in v1.4.0 of the BeeGFS CSI driver the driver containers are now configured with default requests and limits for both cpu and memory resources.
+The default values should work for most scenarios but the values can be adjusted as necessary for a particular deployment.

+The recommended way to change the value of a cpu or memory request or limit is to use a patch to modify the settings during the deployment with kustomize.
+The default overlay directories have a `container-resources.yaml` file included in the overlay's patch directory which contains the default resource values.
+Simply modify the file in your copied version of the overlay directory and uncomment (or add) the reference to the `patches/container-resource.yaml` file in the patchesStrategicMerge section of your overlay's kustomization.yaml file.
+Once the patch file is referenced in the overlay kustomization file then apply the overlay to deploy the driver or to update the existing deployment's configuration.

 ***